-SPO: Through scrimmage and/or game situations, students will demonstrate infield and outfield play, including throwing to the correct base, cut and relay techniques, fielding ground balls, and catching fly balls.
-They will explain the strategies involved in defending the bunt, double steal, rundowns, and pick-off plays.
+Student Performance Objectives: Demonstrate infield and outfield play, including throwing to the correct base, cut and relay techniques, fielding ground balls and catching fly balls through scrimmage and/or game situations.
+Explain the strategies involved in defending the bunt, double steal, rundowns and pick-off plays.

 Offensive strategy and philosophy involved in more competitive levels of play will be presented.
-This will include application of various types of steals, bunts, and hitting techniques in various situations.
+This will include application of various types of steals, bunts and hitting techniques in various situations.
 Review of advanced hitting and bunting situations.
 A variety of game situations will be utilized for practice.
-Lecture, discussion, and debate on the essential aspects of coaching including motivation, organization, and skill development.
+Lecture, discussion and debate on the essential aspects of coaching including motivation, organization and skill development.
 Students who repeat the class will analyze a videotape of game play.
 This will include hitting and bunting situations.